ObserveRTC/schemas/schemaList.md

  * **clockRate**: The negotiated clock rate the RTP timestamp is generated of
  * **channels**: The number of channels for audio is used (in stereo it is 2, otherwise it is most likely null)
- * **sdpFmtpLine**: The a=fmtp line in the SDP corresponding to the codec Report
+ * **sdpFmtpLine**: The a=fmtp line in the SDP corresponding to the codec PeerConnectionTransportReport
+ * **serviceId**: The unique identifier of the service
+ * **mediaUnitId**: The media unit id the report belongs to
+ * **timestamp**: The timestamp when the corresponded data is generated for the report (UTC Epoch in ms)
+ * **callId**: The generated unique identifier of the call
+ * **clientId**: The generated unique identifier of the client
+ * **peerConnectionId**: The unique identifier of the peer connection
+ * **marker**: The marker the originated sample is reported with
+ * **roomId**: webrtc app provided room id
+ * **userId**: webrtc app provided user identifier
+ * **label**: The webrtc app provided label the peer connection is marked with
+ * **packetsSent**: Represents the total number of packets sent on the corresponded transport
+ * **packetsReceived**: Represents the total number of packets received on the corresponded transport
+ * **bytesSent**: Represents the total amount of bytes sent on the corresponded transport
+ * **bytesReceived**: Represents the total amount of bytes received on the corresponded transport
+ * **iceRole**: Represent the current role of ICE under DTLS Transport
+ * **iceLocalUsernameFragment**: Represent the current local username fragment used in message validation procedures for ICE under DTLS Transport
+ * **dtlsState**: Represents the current state of DTLS for the peer connection transport layer
+ * **selectedCandidatePairId**: The identifier of the candidate pair the transport currently uses
+ * **iceState**: Represents the current transport state (RTCIceTransportState) of ICE for the peer connection transport layer
+ * **localCertificateId**: If DTLS negotiated it gives the id of the local certificate
+ * **remoteCertificateId**: If DTLS negotiated it gives the id of the remote certificate
+ * **tlsVersion**: Represents the version number of the TLS used in the corresponded transport
+ * **dtlsCipher**: Represents the name of the DTLS cipher used in the corresponded transport
+ * **srtpCipher**: Represents the name of the SRTP cipher used in the corresponded transport
+ * **tlsGroup**: Represents the name of the IANA TLS Supported Groups used in the corresponded transport
+ * **selectedCandidatePairChanges**: The total number of candidate pair changes over the peer connection Report
  * **type**: The type of the report
  * **payload**: The payload of contans the actual report